jonabako/Corona-Archive-Project/README.md

 - [ ] ...

-- [ ] Added testcases for frontend and backend.
+- [ ] Added NEW testcases for sprint4.

 ## Built with
 <ul>